Fun Without FODMAPs

 Brown sugar is low FODMAP in servings of ¼ cup or 40 grams.

-Dark chocolate is low FODMAP in servings of 30 grams, according to Monash University.
-If the dark chocolate contains milk, larger servings contain higher amounts of lactose.
-Enjoy Life Dark Chocolate Morsels have been laboratory-tested and certified low-FODMAP by the FODMAP Friendly Food Program.
+Dark chocolate: According to Monash University, dark chocolate is low FODMAP in servings of up to 30 grams.
+If dark chocolate contains milk, larger servings may contain higher amounts of the FODMAP lactose.
+Enjoy Life Dark Chocolate Morsels are a lactose-free option and were previously laboratory-tested and certified low FODMAP by the FODMAP Friendly Food Program.
+While they no longer participate in the program, the ingredient list has remained the same.

 A single low FODMAP oatmeal cookie with chocolate chips on a marble counter.